devopsportal7-cell/Yappysol/FRONTEND_FAQ.md

-# Frequently Asked Questions (FAQ)
+# Frequently Asked Questions

-## 1. How do I use the AI chat interface to perform actions?
+## 1. How do I use the chat to do things?

-**Q: How can I interact with Yappysol's AI assistant?**

-The AI chat interface is the main way to interact with Yappysol.
-Simply type your request in natural language, and the AI will understand and guide you through the process.

-**Examples of what you can ask:**
+**Ask me anything!** Just type what you want in the chat box, like you're talking to a friend.

+**Try these:**
 - "Swap 5 SOL for USDC"
 - "Create a token called MoonDoge"
-- "Show me my portfolio"
+- "Show my portfolio"
-- "What are the trending tokens?"
+- "What tokens are trending?"
-- "Check the price of SOL"

-The AI understands context from your conversation, so you can ask follow-up questions without repeating information.
-For multi-step processes like token creation or swapping, the AI will guide you through each step and display transaction details for you to review and sign.
+- "How much SOL do I have?"

+I'll guide you through everything step-by-step.
+For transactions, I'll show you exactly what's happening and ask you to approve before anything happens.

 ---

-## 2. How do I create and launch a token?
+## 2. How do I create my own token?

-**Q: What's the process for creating a new token on Yappysol?**

-Creating a token is simple!
-Just ask the AI in chat:
+Creating a token is super easy!
+Just tell me in the chat:

-1. **Start the process**: Type something like "Create a token called [YourTokenName]"
+1. Say something like: **"Create a token called [YourTokenName]"**
-2. **Provide details**: The AI will ask for:
+2. I'll ask you for:
-   - Token name
+   - The token name
-   - Token symbol
+   - A short symbol (like "MOON")
-   - Initial supply or amount to invest
+   - How much SOL you want to invest
-   - Optional: Upload a token image/logo
+   - (Optional) Upload an image for your token
-   - Optional: Social media links (Twitter, Telegram, Website)
+   - (Optional) Add links to Twitter, Telegram, or your website
-3. **Review & sign**: You'll see a transaction preview showing:
-   - Transaction details
-   - Required SOL amount (usually ~0.015 SOL for fees and initial liquidity)
-   - Network fees
+3. I'll show you everything before you pay - you'll see the fees and what you'll get
-4. **Approve transaction**: Sign the transaction in your wallet
+4. Sign the transaction when you're ready
-5. **Track your launch**: Your new token will appear in your portfolio and activity log
+5. Done!
+Your token is live and will show up in your portfolio

-**Supported platforms:**
-- Pump.fun (for meme tokens)
-- Bonk.fun (alternative platform)
+**Need to know:**
+- It costs about 0.015 SOL to create a token (for fees and initial setup)

-Your token will be live on the Solana blockchain once the transaction is confirmed!
+- Your token goes live on Solana immediately after confirmation
+- You can create tokens on Pump.fun or Bonk.fun

 ---

-## 3. How do I swap tokens?

-**Q: How can I exchange one token for another?**
+## 3. How do I swap one token for another?

-Swapping tokens is as easy as asking in the chat:

-1. **Request a swap**: Type something like "Swap 10 SOL for USDC" or "Exchange 100 BONK for SOL"
+Just ask!
+For example:

+- **"Swap 10 SOL for USDC"**
+- **"Exchange 100 BONK for SOL"**

+Here's what happens:
+1. I'll find you the best price available
-2. **Review quote**: The AI will show you:
+2. I'll show you:
-   - Current exchange rate
-   - Amount you'll receive
+   - How much you'll get back
-   - Network fees
+   - All the fees
-   - Slippage protection settings
+   - The current exchange rate
-3. **Confirm**: Review the transaction details and sign when ready
+3. Review everything and sign if it looks good
-4. **Track**: The swap will appear in your activity log and update your portfolio automatically
+4. The swap happens instantly and shows up in your activity log!

-**Tips:**
-- Use Jupiter DEX for the best rates (automatic)
-- Higher slippage tolerance = faster execution
-- Always review the "You'll receive" amount before signing
+**Pro tip:** I automatically use Jupiter DEX which finds you the best prices from all exchanges.
+Always double-check the "You'll receive" amount before signing!

 ---

-## 4. Why isn't my balance updating?
+## 4. My balance looks wrong.
+Why?

-**Q: My balance shows an old amount even after making transactions.
-What's wrong?**

-Your balance should update automatically when:
+Your balance updates automatically when you:
-- You receive funds from an external wallet
+- Receive money from someone
-- You complete a swap or token creation
+- Complete a swap or create a token
-- A transaction is confirmed on the blockchain
+- Make any transaction

-**If your balance isn't updating:**
+**If it seems stuck:**

-1. **Wait a few seconds**: Balance updates happen in real-time but may take 5-10 seconds to reflect
+✅ **Wait 5-10 seconds** - Updates happen in real-time but sometimes take a moment
-2. **Check the activity log**: If you see your transaction in the activity log, the balance update is processing
+✅ **Check your activity log** - If you see the transaction there, the balance is updating
-3. **Refresh the page**: In rare cases, a manual refresh may be needed
-4. **Verify on Solscan**: Check your wallet address on Solscan.io to confirm the transaction

-**Note:** Balance updates happen automatically via WebSocket connections.
-If transactions appear in your activity log but balance hasn't updated after 30 seconds, try refreshing the page.
+✅ **Try refreshing the page** - This usually fixes it
+✅ **Check Solscan** - Use the links in your activity log to verify on Solana's explorer

+The balance should update by itself, but if you've waited 30 seconds and nothing changed, a quick refresh usually does the trick!

 ---

-## 5. How do I manage my wallets?
+## 5. Can I use my own wallet or have multiple wallets?

-**Q: Can I use multiple wallets or import an existing wallet?**

-Yes!
-Yappysol supports multiple wallet management:
+**Yes to both!**

-**Automatic Wallet:**
+**Your Auto Wallet:**
-- A secure wallet is automatically created when you sign up
+- You automatically get a wallet when you sign up
-- Private keys are encrypted and stored securely
+- It's secure and all set up for you
+- You can use it right away

-**Import Existing Wallet:**
+**Import Your Wallet:**
-- Go to Settings or Wallet Management
+- Go to Settings
 - Click "Import Wallet"
 - Enter your private key or seed phrase
-- The wallet will be added to your account
+- Done!
+Your wallet is now in the app

 **Multiple Wallets:**
+- You can add as many wallets as you want
-- Switch between wallets using the wallet selector
+- Switch between them anytime
-- Each wallet has its own portfolio and transaction history
+- Each wallet has its own balance and transaction history
-- You can create or import as many wallets as you need

-**Security Tips:**
+**Keep it safe:**
-- Never share your private keys with anyone
+- ⚠️ Never share your private keys or seed phrase with anyone
-- Always verify transactions before signing
+- ⚠️ Always check transaction details before signing
-- Use hardware wallets for large amounts
+- ⚠️ Consider using a hardware wallet for large amounts

 ---

-## 6. What information can I see in the activity log?
+## 6. What does the activity log show?

-**Q: What transactions and activities are tracked in my activity log?**

-The activity log shows a complete history of all your on-chain activities:
+The activity log is like your transaction history.
+It shows everything you've done:

-**Transaction Types Shown:**
+**What's included:**
-- **Token Swaps**: All token-to-token exchanges
+- ✅ All your token swaps
-- **Token Launches**: Every token you've created
+- ✅ Every token you've created
-- **External Transactions**:
-  - Funds received from other wallets
+- ✅ Money you received from others
-  - Funds sent to other wallets
+- ✅ Money you sent to others
-- **Status Information**:
-  - Pending (waiting for confirmation)
-  - Confirmed (completed successfully)
-  - Failed (transaction rejected or failed)

-**Information Displayed:**
-- Transaction timestamp
+- ✅ Whether transactions are pending, confirmed, or failed

+**For each transaction, you'll see:**
+- When it happened
-- Amount and token symbol
+- How much and what token
-- Transaction signature (click to view on Solscan)
+- Click to view it on Solscan (blockchain explorer)
-- USD value at time of transaction
-- Transaction direction (Sent/Received)

-**Note:** Very small "dust" transactions (less than 0.00001 SOL) are automatically filtered out to keep your activity log clean and focused on meaningful transactions.

-The activity log updates in real-time, so new transactions appear automatically without refreshing the page.
+- How much it was worth in USD
+- Whether you sent or received it

+**Keep it clean:**
+- Very tiny transactions (dust) are automatically hidden
+- Only meaningful transactions are shown
+- Updates happen instantly - no refresh needed!

 ---

-## Need More Help?

-If you have additional questions or need support:
+## Still need help?

-- Check the documentation in the chat by asking "How can I help?"
+- Ask me in the chat: **"How can I help?"** or **"What can you do?"**
+- Click any transaction in your activity log to see it on Solscan
-- Review your transaction details on Solscan.io using the provided links
+- Check your transaction details carefully before signing
-- Contact support through the application